Find Trade Colleges

 • Railroad Police

-Is There Going to be Demand for Transit and Railroad Police?
+Is There Job Demand for Transit and Railroad Police?

-There were about 4,900 jobs for Transit and Railroad Police Officer in 2016 (in the United States).
+In 2016, there was an estimated number of 4,900 jobs in the United States for Transit and Railroad Police Officer.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Transit and Railroad Police Officer by 2026.
-There will be an estimated 400 positions for Transit & Railroad Police Officer per year.
+Due to new job openings and attrition, there will be an average of 400 job openings in this field each year.

 undefined